 With great skis and boards comes great responsibility, they say.
-Taking your skis on a plane or car is a hassle but a good ski/snowboard bag can make the journey that much easier.
+Taking your skis on a plane or car can be a hassle but a good ski/snowboard bag can make the journey much easier.

 Lets not even mention the bag handlers throwing your skis around and the need for a good bag that will protect your expensive investment is obvious.
 Don’t forget to check out our recommended ski boot bags for traveling.

-Here is an overview of our favorite ski and snowboard bags with our buying guide below.
+Here is a feature overview of our favorite ski and snowboard bags with our buying guide below.

 The Best Ski and Snowboard Travel Bags